 Buying your first home can be overwhelming in many ways.
-There are so many decisions to make an many people do not realize that there are home buying grants available in all 50 states.
+There are so many decisions to make an many people do not realize that there are home buying grants that provide down-payment assistance in all 50 states.
 One of the most important of course is getting approved for a mortgage and saving up for a down payment.
 The down payment as well as closing costs are often the two biggest things that make buying a first home so challenging.
 Without any equity to bring to the closing table, most people need to just save up the money to get the deal closed.
 The RefiGuide will help you learn about the best home buyer grants for borrowers in 2023.

 How hard is buying a first home?
 Statistics suggest that 80% of millennial renters want to buy their first home but say they cannot afford it.
 But what they may not know is that there are many first time home buyer credit programs and grants available for those who qualify.
 You may be able to qualify for one of these first time home buyer grants so that you can afford to buy a home faster than you thought.

 #1 Good Neighbor Next Door